Jaycus/Tradingbot-BTCUSDT-on-Binance/README.md

 python trade_btcusdt.py
 This will run the script, and it will send a request to the Binance API to trade BTCUSDT.
 The response from the API will be printed to the terminal or command prompt.

+Note 1: This Python script does not import the Binance library.
+Instead, it uses the requests library to send a POST request to the Binance API to trade BTCUSDT.
+The Binance API provides a way for developers to access the Binance exchange and trade cryptocurrencies programmatically, without the need for a separate library.